This site requires a more recent version of Adobe Flash Player to function properly.

 - Increasing Internet and broadband penetration

-- Internet penetration currently stands at just under 80% in the US with around 90% of those users having a broadband connection.
+- Internet penetration currently stands at around 85% in the US with around 90% of those users having a broadband connection.
 We expect the internet penetration to reach nearly 100% by the end of the forecast period.

 Sustained growth in e-commerce

-- Online retail purchases in the U.S. topped $200 billion for the first time in 2011, growing by 14% over the previous year.
+- Online retail purchases in the U.S. topped $200 billion for the first time in 2011 and have grown to around $300 billion by 2014.
 This was still only 7% of the overall retail market.
 We expect online sales to maintain healthy growth rates over the coming years due to: